 Carbon emissions Popular term for greenhouse gas emissions that cause warming of the atmosphere.
 Carbon footprint Amount of carbon emissions that an organisation is releasing into the atmosphere.
 Solutions by a company that enable other parties to reduce their carbon footprint.
 Carbon handprint CDP Key framework used by companies to voluntarily disclose environmental information.
 Climate change Referring to long-term rise in global temperatures, largely driven by human activity.
 CO2e Meaning CO2 equivalents, i.e., all greenhouse gases converted into carbon dioxide.
 Set of policies and principles that outlines the way of working for an organisation.
 Code of conduct CSRD Corporate Sustainability Reporting Directive requires assured sustainability reporting.
 Development that anticipates and minimises negative impacts on the environment.
-Eco design Energy efficiency Using the minimum amount of energy required to maintain a certain level of activity.
-Energy management Combination of continuous efforts to improve energy performance for an organisation.
+Eco design Energy management Combination of continuous efforts to improve energy performance for an organisation.
 Energy performance Comparison of energy-related performance-indicators against a specific baseline.
 ESRS European Sustainability Reporting Standards set the rules for sustainability reporting.
 GHG emission Referring to all greenhouse gases, e.g., carbon dioxide, methane, and nitrous oxide.
 GRI Standards by Global Reporting Initiative that define sustainability report practices.
-Rules by a society, that are enforced upon individual and organisational behaviour.
-Law Management of interrelated activities to achieve the objectives of an organisation.
+Law Rules by a society, that are enforced upon individual and organisational behaviour.
+Management of interrelated activities to achieve the objectives of an organisation.
 Management system Net-zero Referring to all carbon emissions of an organisation, also those in the supply chain.
-Net energy balance In Elisa's context meaning total energy demand compared to its balancing elements.
 Policy Statement of intent, with guidelines for achieving desired results in a specific area.
 Principle Foundation that an organisation can base its behaviour or chain of reasoning upon.
 SASB Sustainability reporting framework by Sustainability Accounting Standards Board.
 SBTi Science Based Targets initiative verifies voluntary carbon reduction commitments.
 Scope 1 Carbon emissions that are directly controlled by an organisation, usually from fuel.
 Scope 2 Carbon emissions from energy use that is indirectly controlled by an organisation.
 Scope 3 Carbon emissions that an organisation indirectly impacts through its value chain.
 Sustainability Meeting current needs without compromising the ability of meeting future needs.
 UN Global Compact Voluntary pact that encourages organisations to adopt ten sustainable principles.
+Zero waste Conservation of resources to avoid all harmful discharges to land, water, or air.